tomaszjader/movie-search-engines/README.md

 # MovieSearchEngines

-Prosta aplikacja do przegladu filmów z IMDb napisana przy użyciu Angulara, Tajliwnd CSS, HTML i Material design.
+A simple application for browsing movies from IMDb, written using Angular, Tajliwnd CSS, HTML, and Material design.